Precision prediction of a democratic up-family philic KSVZ axion model at the LHC

-The correct relic density is achieved through $S_1 S_1 \rightarrow t\bar{q},~\bar{t}q$ ($q=u,c$) or $S_1 S_1 \rightarrow t\bar{t}$ annihilation processes in parameter spaces where $S_1$ and VLQ are not degenerate and apart from the Higgs resonance.
-Democratic choice of all equal coupling strength $f_u=f_c=f_t$ is not favourable to generate the correct relic density and is practically forbidden by the preceding flavour restriction (Equation \ref{Flavour_5}).
-In contrast, in our prior work, \cite{Ghosh:2022rta}, we set $f_u=f_c$ which remains tiny, but $f_t$ was free to take any large value and shown such a combination can yield the correct relic density and enables by this flavour constraint.
+The parameter spaces that give correct relic density and are also allowed from DD experiments for the democratic choice of all equal coupling strengths $f_u=f_c=f_t$ are practically forbidden by the preceding flavor restriction (Equation \ref{Flavour_5}) \footnote{The flavor constraint disfavors equal coupling strength $f_u=f_c=f_t$, even for larger axion relic density.
+For instance, when considering $F_a=10^{11.6}~\text{GeV}$ and $\theta_a=1.0$, the axion contribution constitutes $50\%$ of the total observed relic, yet the flavor constraint still disfavors it.}.
+In the case of $M_\Psi$ around or above a few tens of TeV, we find that although all the parameter spaces are allowed by flavor constraints, they fail to provide the correct relic density (overabundant by a few orders) and are hence uninteresting.
 Instead of making two of these three couplings negligibly small, another interesting scenario emerges if we choose one of $f_u$ or $f_c$ vanishingly small (or zero) while the other remains democratically as large as $f_t$.
-We set $f_c=0$ and $f_u=f_t$ such that all parameter spaces that generate correct relic density are concurrently allowed by the flavour constraint.
-The direct detection experiment yields more limited parameter spaces with this arrangement since the nucleon comprises the light quarks and the gluon, $f_u\neq 0$ results in a tree-level DD scattering diagram, $S_1 u (\bar{u})\rightarrow S_1 u (\bar{u})$, via t-channel VLQ exchange (see direct detection diagrams \ref{directDetection_5}).
+As a result, all parameter spaces that generate correct relic density are concurrently allowed by the flavor constraint.
+Hence, $\{ f_c = f_t,~ f_u=0 \}$ or $\{ f_u = f_t,~ f_c=0 \}$ are both plausible choices.
+When $f_u$ is nonzero, the production cross-section of the VLQ pair at the LHC differs from the scenario where $f_c$ is nonzero, primarily due to parton distribution functions.
+Consequently, Yukawa coupling dependence on the VLQ pair production at the LHC is more pronounced for the first-generation Yukawa coupling ($ f_u\neq 0, f_c=0 $) compared to the second-generation Yukawa interaction ($f_u= 0, f_c\neq 0 $).
+However, we opted for $f_u = f_t\neq 0,~ f_c=0 $ because it generates more constrained parameter spaces from the direct detection experimental upper bound.
+The nucleon comprises the light quarks and the gluon; therefore, $f_u\neq 0$ results in a tree-level DD scattering diagram, $S_1 u (\bar{u})\rightarrow S_1 u (\bar{u})$, via VLQ exchange (see direct detection diagrams \ref{directDetection_5}).